A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems: Conclusion

 \section{Conclusion}

-This manuscript aims at providing an overview of intrusion detection system internals, the way they are expected to work, as well as evaluation criteria and classifications problems.
-Furthermore, the manuscript tackles the problem of having a generic taxonomy for network threats.
+This research aims at tackling the problem of having a generic taxonomy for network threats.
 A proposed taxonomy is presented for categorizing network attacks based on the source, OSI model layer and whether the threat is active or passive.
-The prominent IDS research of the past decade (2008 - 2018) are analyzed.
+The prominent IDS research over the past decade (2008 - 2020) is analyzed.
 The analysis results in three main findings.
-Benchmark datasets lack real world property and fail to cope with the constant changes in attacks and networks architectures.
+First, benchmark datasets lack real-world properties and fail to cope with constant changes in attacks and network architectures, thus, limiting the performance of IDS.
+Second, we present a taxonomy of tools and associated attacks, and demonstrate that current IDS research only covers around 33.3\% of threats presented in the taxonomy.
+Third, we highlight that - whilst ML is used by 97.25\% of the examined IDS - ANN, k-means and SVM represent the majority of the algorithms used.
+While these algorithms present outstanding results, we also highlight that these results are obtained on outdated datasets and, therefore, not representative of real-world architectures and attack scenarios.

-Moreover, we present a taxonomy of tools and associated attacks, and demonstrate the current IDS research only cover around 25\% of the threats presented in the taxonomy.
-Furthermore we highlight that, while machine learning is used by 97.25\% of the surveyed IDS.
-ANN, k-means and SVM represent the majority of the algorithms used.
-While these algorithms present outstanding results, we also highlight that these results are obtained on outdated datasets and hence, not representative of real-world architectures and attack scenarios.
+Finally, the network threat taxonomy and the attacks and associated tool taxonomy are open-sourced and available through GitHub\footnote{https://github.com/AbertayMachineLearningGroup/network-threats-taxonomy}, allowing both security and academic researchers to contribute to the taxonomy and ensure its relevance in the future. \appendices

-Finally, the network threat taxonomy and the attacks and associated tool taxonomy are open-sourced and available through Github, allowing both securiry and acdemic researchers to contribute to the taxonomy and ensure its relevance in the future\footnote{https://github.com/AbertayMachineLearningGroup/network-threats-taxonomy}.
+{A.\arabic{table}} In this appendix, Table~\ref{tab:appendix} shows the prominent research over the past decade~(2008 - 2020) used in the analysis presented in Section~\ref{sec:recent-ids}.
+Each row represents one manuscript, highlighting the dataset and algorithms used within the research, alongside the attacks that the IDS is capable of detecting.
+Table~\ref{tab:attacks-remarks} summarizes the publication year and attacks remarks for datasets discussed in Section~\ref{sec:dataset}.